jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 file, click **Download CSV**.

-The report and the file include one row for each problem-answer combination selected by your students.
-For example, consider a dropdown problem has five possible answers.
+The report and the file include one row for each problem-answer combination submitted by a student.
+For example, consider a dropdown problem that has five possible answers.
 The report or file contains up to five rows, one for each answer selected by at least one student.

 For problems that enable the randomization feature in Studio, there is one row for each problem-variant-answer combination selected by at least one student.